JustAnotherHeroRiding/What-The-Key/Song Key.md

 - Also adding a track to the bin does not remove it from the library #DONE

 ## Add Tab modal transition
-- It should grow like a balloon to its intended size
+- It should grow like a balloon to its intended size #DONE

 ## Figure out why it is so slow after creating the new supabase project
+##### I believe that I have sped it up as much as possible and with the cache the experience will be much better.
 - When loading the library or deleted sections it is very very slow compared to before

 ## Playing songs